karmada-io/website/docs/installation/install-cli-tools.md

 ### One-click installation

 Karmada provides `karmadactl` download service since v1.2.0.
-You can choose the proper version which fits your operator system form [karmada release](https://github.com/karmada-io/karmada/releases).
+You can choose the proper version which fits your operating system from [karmada release](https://github.com/karmada-io/karmada/releases).

 To install the latest release run: